kibade/samba-ad-dc/Disaster Recovery Guide.md

     You will need to open your **currently-running** `smb.conf` file in one window (i.e. Notepad++ on your tech laptop), then move over the shares from your backup `smb.conf` file.
 Use your human-intervention to ensure that the parameters line up with what need to be there for this server.

 6. **Creating Shares**.
 Your `/etc/samba/smb.conf` file should be updated and recreated.
 Since you had Morris/Ming copy your files from Homer already, the files should be available.
 Ensure the shared folders are in the correct location as per your `smb.conf` file.
 Before bring samba back online, run `testparm` to ensure there are no errors.

+    When coping files from your backup server, ensure you use `--relative --one-file-system --numeric-ids --acls --xattrs` within your `rsync` command to get the ACLs, permissions, attributes, etc back.
+You'll need to make sure you have the Backup Server's SSH Public Key installed on the File Server.
+An example command to run to restore `/usr/local/share`:

+    `rsync -aP --relative --one-file-system --numeric-ids --acls --xattrs \` `/var/backups/SCHOOLCODE-backups/DATA/share fs1:/usr/local/`
 7. **FreeRADIUS Auth in AD** - Get your Guest Wi-Fi up and running.